February 28, 1903– Vincente Minnelli:

 “I always have coffee without sugar, you know.
 Just cream.”

-As a teenager, shy, stammering Minnelli had a thing for trying on his mother’s clothes.
-He read a biography of the flamboyant painter James McNeill Whistler and decided to reinvent himself in the role of the worldly aesthete.
+As a teenager, shy, stammering Minnelli had a penchant for trying on his mother’s clothes.
+He read a biography of the flamboyant painter James McNeill Whistler and decided to reinvent himself in the role of a worldly aesthete.
 He found work as a window dresser in Chicago before making his name as the designer of lavish theatrical sets and costumes for Broadway shows.
-It was in New York City that he became “Vincente”.
+It was there that he became “Vincente.”

-MGM’s Head of Musical Production, Arthur Freed, discovered Minnelli’s work on Broadway and brought him to Hollywood to design dance numbers for the studio’s popular musical films.
+MGM’s Head of Musical production Arthur Freed discovered Minnelli on Broadway and brought him to Hollywood to design dance numbers for the studio’s musical films.

-As much as it was possible in his era, Minnelli had lived as an openly gay man in New York City prior to his arrival in Hollywood.
-He hung out with the Algonquin Round Table Circle, and the Gershwin Brothers, and no one cared that he was queer.
-Yet, Hollywood was different, and Minnelli felt necessary to live his life in the closet in order to work in the film industry.
-He made a decision to deal with his gayness by living as a supposed bisexual.
+As much as it was possible in his era, Minnelli had lived as an openly gay man in NYC prior to his arrival in Hollywood.
+He hung out with the Algonquin Round Table Circle and the Gershwin Brothers, and no one cared that he was a homo.
+Hollywood was different, and Minnelli felt the necessity of a life in the closet to work in the movie industry.
+He made a decision to deal with his homosexuality by living as a supposed bisexual.

-Minnelli did design work and staged musical numbers in MGM films, including Strike Up The Band (1940) and Babes On Broadway (1941) starring Garland and Mickey Rooney, before being allowed to direct his own movies.
+Minnelli did design work and staged musical numbers in MGM films, including Strike Up The Band (1940) and Babes On Broadway (1941) starring Garland and Mickey Rooney, before being allowed to direct.
 His first film as director was the stylish, innovative All-Black musical Cabin In The Sky (1943).

-In Minnelli’s film version of Robert Anderson‘s stage play about masculinity and homophobia, Tea And Sympathy (1956), he circumnavigated around the restrictions of the Motion Picture Association Of America production code to recreate the play’s coded ambiguities without ever using the word “homosexual”.
-It seems rather creaky today, but it’s the story of a sensitive 17-year-old boy with no real interest in sports or girls who is called a “sister-boy” at the college he is attending.
-The headmaster’s wife (Deborah Kerr) sees the student’s suffering because of the taunts and threats of his classmates and her own husband, so she attempts to “cure” him.
-John Kerr (no relation to Deborah), the young actor who played the student in both the film and stage production, for which he won a Tony Award, also played the shirtless Lt.
-Cable in the film version of South Pacific (1958), which has nothing to do with this story, except that it was directed by Joshua Logan, also a closet case.
-Kerr also appears in Minnelli’s best melodrama, The Cobweb (1955).
+In Minnelli’s film version of Robert Anderson’s stage play about masculinity and homophobia, Tea And Sympathy (1956), he circumnavigated around the restrictions of the Motion Picture Association Of America production code to recreate the play’s ambiguities without ever using the word “homosexual”.
+A story of a sensitive 17 year old boy with disinterest in sports and girls who is called a “sister-boy” at the college he is attending.
+The head-master’s wife sees the student’s suffering at the hands of his classmates and her husband and attempts to “cure” him.
+John Kerr, the young actor who played the student in both the stage production, for which he won a Tony Award, and film version of this play, also played the shirtless Lt.
+Cable film version of South Pacific (1958), which has nothing to do with this story, except that it was directed by Joshua Logan, also a closet case.

-Minnelli had a reputation as a fearsome perfectionist, despite his passive personality.
+Minnelli had a reputation as a fearsome perfectionist, despite his passive, retiring personality.
 His attention to artistic detail was acute, often including a specific shade of yellow on his sets that required special mixing; the MGM scenic painters nicknamed it “Minnelli Yellow”.

 He was the ideal director for the traditional studio system, equally at ease with all kinds of genres, made with dependable expertise and a dash of stylish pretension.
 Minnelli made some of the most purely entertaining films of Hollywood’s Golden Age, along with a handful of real stinkers; A Matter Of Time (1976), Yolanda And The Thief (1945), and I Dood It (1943).

-A gay guy, with a penchant for chorus boys and hustlers, Minnelli had been known to sport “light makeup” in public.
+A gay guy, with a penchant for chorus boys and hustlers, Minnelli had been known to sport “light makeup”.
 Still, he married four times, most famously to Garland, who married gay men twice more, and he fathered two daughters, including the perpetually self-reinventing, always fabulous Liza, who also married a couple of gay men herself.